Criminal Law

 The Truth About Perjury

-You may have heard of someone being convicted of perjury in TV dramas and movies.
-A person “perjures” themselves, thereby creating legal trouble for themselves and often for others.
-Perjury is often associated with a witness who has been accused of lying to or misleading court officials.
+Perjury is often associated with a witness accused of lying to or misleading court officials.
 It is a crime that can carry a significant sentence.
 It’s important to understand what perjury is and the consequences before you testify under oath in any type of proceeding.

 What Is Perjury?

-Only witnesses who make false statements under oath can be convicted of perjury, and the witness must also have intentionally misled the court.
+Only witnesses who make false statements under oath can be convicted of perjury, and they must also have intentionally misled the court.
 If you give a false statement but you are not under oath or make false claims without knowledge or malice, your statement will likely not reach the level of perjury charges.

 What Is the Penalty for Perjury?

+When a person testifies under penalty of perjury, it means they can face a perjury charge under perjury law.
 A perjury charge can result in a prison term of up to five years under federal law.
 You could also face fines and probation, depending on the context and the severity of the crime.

 Given that perjury is often classified as a felony, state laws can be quite harsh as well.
 Under state law, perjurers might also be punished with a prison sentence of one year or greater, with fines and probation possible as well.

-How to Prove Perjury
+How To Prove Perjury

 False testimony provided by a witness in service of either the prosecution or the defense is eligible material for perjury charges.
 If the evidence is brought against a witness accused of intentionally misleading the court, a perjury case is likely.